Monday, June 25, 2018

 Also, as Peterson sees, the West’s understanding of the Logos is a realization vis-a-vis Being that means the West is onto something: which is to say that losing the trail will also mean losing whatever else works about Western civilization, which is now (in my view and I think Peterson’s too) running on fumes left over from previous centuries.

 At least one of my learned friends thinks I’m misinterpreting Peterson, and insists his thinking is closer to mine that I realize.
 That may be so.
 In any case, I do think we’re very lucky to have Peterson.
-Has there been a secular public intellectual in living memory who can speak so compellingly on certain Christian fundamentals?
-Yes, it’s only certain Christian fundamentals, but Peterson’s ability to hit these truths home so clearly is a gift to us.
-I pray for a gift of grace to him that may convert him to the fuller Christian vision.
+Has there been a secular public intellectual in living memory who can speak so compellingly on certain elements of Christian?
+Yes, it’s only certain elements, but Peterson’s ability to hit these points home so clearly is a gift to us.
+I pray for a gift of grace that may convert him to the fuller Christian vision, and faith.
 Perhaps, if my friend is right, Peterson has a fuller Christian vision than I realize.
-In fact I have great respect for his project, and admiration for his tenacity and political insights, but have my doubts on this latter point.
+I have great respect for his project, and admiration for his tenacity and political insights, but have my doubts on this latter point.
 I will keep following his work and encouraging others to do so.

 Check out my Idiocy, Ltd. and begin the long, hard reckoning.

 Labels: Jordan Peterson, Jung, orthodox Christianity, revelation, scientism